 Turf and Turf Trials

-After recent years of below average rainfall, we have decided we need to educate ourselves on some of turf varieties that might grow well for us with less water.
+After recent years of below-average rainfall, we have decided we need to educate ourselves on some turf varieties that might grow well for us with less water.
 In the North Lawn Terrace area, we have sown or planted 10’ x 12’ blocks for a formal turf trial.
-The twelve species and blends that we testing are:
+The twelve species and blends that we are testing are:

 Each block and variety has a corresponding sign telling more about the variety.
 We will also have similar information about the trial and varieties on the Filoli website.